 received a B.A. in literature and intellectual history from Yale University in 2007 and a J.D. from Harvard Law School in 2013.
 Her research interests include Cold War American culture, the history of homosexuality, state and military regulation, science and technology studies, expertise, and the sociology of knowledge.
 She is currently writing her dissertation on the history of law enforcement against homosexuality in the twentieth-century, focusing on how policing techniques evolved along with evolving cultural stereotypes of the visible gay body.

 received a B.A. in Romance Languages and Literatures from Harvard College in 2004 and a Culinary Arts Diploma from the Cambridge School of Culinary Arts in 2010.
 From 2004 to 2007, she worked as a European media analyst for the Central Intelligence Agency.
 From 2007 to 2010, she managed the Food Literacy Project for Harvard University Dining Services.
 Her research interests include food, race, ethnicity, gender, and material culture in nineteenth- and twentieth-century America.
 Her dissertation, “Consumable City: Race, Ethnicity, and Food in Modern New Orleans,” examines the relationships between history, myth, and consumer culture in the Crescent City’s food industry.

 received his B.A. from Kenyon College and M.A. from Middlebury College.
 He lived in Italy for 12 years and there got interested in food history as a way to engage histoire totale.
-He is interested in environmental history and sustainability, and is the associate director for the Food Studies Program [http://www.umbra.org/academics/food-studies/] at the Umbra Institute in Perugia, Italy.
+He is interested in environmental history and sustainability, and is the associate director for the Food & Sustainability Studies Program [http://www.umbra.org/academics/food-studies/] at the Umbra Institute in Perugia, Italy.
 He also likes bitter beer, wild edibles, and fonts (Caslon and Gill Sans especially).
-MIT Press recently published his translation of Why Architects Still Draw and his first book, Truffle: A Global History, is in production with Reaktion Press.
+Nowak is the author of Truffle: A Global History (Reaktion, 2015), the translator of Why Architects Still Draw (MIT Press, 2014), and the editor and translator of Inventing The Pizzeria: A History of Pizza Making in Naples (Bloomsbury Academic, forthcoming).